chanedwin/mlmutation/README.md

 ## Simulator Software

-Simulator software refers to the software used to generate simulated datasets for analysis, which is very useful as we can generate ground truths by perturbing known datasets.
+Simulator software refers to the software used to generate simulated datasets for analysis, which enables us to generate ground truths mutations by perturbing known reference genomic datasets.
+This overcomes the difficulities of establishing ground truth mutations in real datasets, and serves as a preliminary source of data for neural network optimisation.

 ___Pipelining Using NextFlow___